ermiasgelaye/Python-challenge/README.md

   ## PyParagraph

 In this challenge, a python script created to automate and assess the complexity of the passage used for a linguistic research program.
 The passage is originated from the sophomoric Twilight novel to the nauseatingly high-minded article.
-You can find the passages[passages](PyParagraph/Resources/) in the resources folder.
+You can find the passages [passages](PyParagraph/Resources/) in the resources folder.

   ![PyBoss](Images/pyparagraph_2.gif)